 - Reciprocating saw

-The steps required for the installation of a portable fire escape ladder are mentioned below:
+The steps required for the installation of a wall-mounted rope fire escape ladder are mentioned below:

 Step 1: Level the Template Outline

 The first step is to take the template that is provided with the fire ladder with you.
 You should tape the template to the wall and center it below the window.
-Now, use a level to make sure that the template is in line.
+Now, use a level to make sure that the template is not crooked.

 Step 2: Cut an Outline

-The next step is to cut an outline from the template.
+The next step is to cut an outline in the wall from the template.
 You should first make sure that the template is perfectly level.
 Next, you should cut along the marked line on the template using the utility knife.
-Get rid of the template and continue to cut through the drywall as per the markings.
+Get rid of the template and continue to cut through the drywall per the markings.

 Step 3: Create an Opening

-You should remove the cut piece of drywall and remove any insulation from the hole.
-Next, you should make an opening by using a reciprocating saw.
+Next, make an opening by using a reciprocating saw.
+Remove the cut piece of drywall and remove any insulation from the hole.

-Create a cut through the stud below the opening.
-Next, you should cut out the top of the stud flush at the top of the opening.
+Create a cut through the stud below the opening with the saw.
+Next, position the metal box and adjust the your cutting so it fits flush against the stud and sill area.
 You need to make close cuts under the sill and use a chisel and hammer to remove the extra material.

 Step 4: Install the Ladder